-- S136 Positioning System Module should be horizontally installed with the top facing up.
-The 145° area above the Positioning System Module must not be blocked by any conductor, as shown below: - ζÇ:
+- S158 The mounting bracket for the positioning system module needs to be rigidly connected to the robot, i.e., when a force of 40 N perpendicular to the bracket is applied at any position on it, there should be no noticeable deformation. - S159 Positioning System Module should be horizontally installed with the top facing up.
+The 145° area above the Positioning System Module must not be blocked by any conductor, as shown below:

-According to the above mounting specifications, only one out of the front, back, left and right horizontal directions of an Aerial's Positioning System Module is allowed to be blocked by a conductor at a horizontal distance of 100mm away.
+- According to the above mounting specifications, only one out of the front, back, left and right horizontal directions of an Aerial's Positioning System Module is allowed to be blocked by a conductor at a horizontal distance of 100 mm away. - Requirements related to positioning system module blockage need to be met before, during and after robot transformation.